 1. A Compelling Title

-A blog post’s title is the first thing people will see and, unfortunately, people do judge a book by it’s cover - it’s a snap decision after this whether they decide to read on.
+A blog post’s title is the first thing people will see and, unfortunately, people do judge a book by its cover - it’s a snap decision, based on your title, whether they decide to click and read on.

 If your offer is a piece of content, such as a whitepaper, ebook, or presentation, put extra effort into creating an amazing title.
 Clearly indicate what the article is about.
 Clarity and specificity attract readers and prompt them to share the post with their networks.